EmoryMLIP/emory-reu-ret-website/content/overview/index.md

 Each summer, our site  trains  at least twelve undergraduates and four teachers for six weeks.
 The participants are mentored by faculty members from the [Department of Mathematics](http://math.emory.edu/home/) and the [Department of Computer Science](http://cs.emory.edu/home/).

-Student recruitment will be nationwide, with a strong focus on underrepresented groups and students enrolled in colleges with limited research opportunities in this area.
+We recruit students nationwide, with a strong focus on underrepresented groups and students enrolled in colleges with limited research opportunities in this area.
 By involving in-service K-12 teachers in the research experience, our site will extend its impact to high-school students and help innovate curricula design and improve career counseling.
-The teachers will be recruited from the diverse Atlanta metro area and other districts nationwide.
+We recruit teachers from the diverse Atlanta metro area and other districts nationwide.

 ## How does it work?